Acerca de

 The hydrological characterization involves studying the fluid behavior of the subsurface reservoir, including the flow rate, temperature, pressure, and chemistry of the fluids.
 This can be done through monitoring wells, geophysical surveys, and geochemical analysis.

-Overall, the characterization of high temperature geothermal reservoirs is a complex process that requires a multi-disciplinary approach, including expertise in geology, geophysics, hydrology, and engineering.
+The characterization of high temperature geothermal reservoirs is a complex process that requires a multi-disciplinary approach, including expertise in geology, geophysics, hydrology, and engineering.
 The goal is to understand the subsurface reservoir's structure and behavior to maximize the sustainable production of geothermal energy.

 PAULSSON IN THE FIELD